-Although the U.S. government does not maintain an embassy in the country, the U.S. Ambassador to Fiji is accredited to the government.
-The U.S. Embassy in Suva promoted religious freedom and tolerance on social media and in meetings with the acting attorney general and local religious leaders.
+The U.S. Ambassador to Fiji is accredited to the government in Tuvalu, and the U.S. Embassy in Suva, Fiji, promoted religious tolerance in meetings with the government and local religious leaders when visiting the country.

 Section I. Religious Demography